 Clay terracotta pots are a good choice for succulents.
 Clay pots are porous and water can evaporate through the sides of the pot.
 This helps the soil to dry out quicker.
 Plastic pots can be used, but do it only if you know your plant and its water wishes well enough.
 Be even more careful not to overwater when your pot is plastic.

-Give your plant some well draining succulent soil.
-Again, we want the soil to dry out quick and this will help with that.
+Give your plant some well-draining succulent soil.
+Again, we want the soil to dry out quickly and this will help with that.

 Propagate and make more plants.

 If you are reading this too late, maybe you are noticing your succulents’ leaves are looking yellow and feel mushy.
 I’m sorry to say, but your succulent is probably dying from overwatering.
 Don’t trash it, many types of succulent plants can be saved.

 You can cut off the part of your plant that is not yet affected, and propagate it to save your plant.
 Most succulents can be easily propagated by leaf and stem cuttings.

 There are many succulents that can successfully grow indoors.

 I know you want to get those gorgeous colored succulents, but you have better odds if you choose green succulents to grow indoors.
 Those bright colors need more light and direct sun than most of our homes can give them.

 Here are five of my personal favorite succulents to grow indoors.